« View All Posts

 Insulating Existing Walls with Foam Insulation

-Don’t let this keep you from hiring a contractor to injection foam insulation into walls in your home.
+Don’t let this keep you from hiring a contractor to inject foam insulation into the walls in your home.
 It’s best to keep the what-ifs in mind when buying home insulation, but your contractor can give you peace of mind from their experience and loyalty to homeowners.

-Ask them questions about if this were to happen, how do they handle it and that can give you a good indication if they are the right fit for the job.
+Ask them questions about what they would do if this were to happen, and how they would handle it, and that can give you a good indication if they are the right fit for the job.

 Related Articles